Thibico/malaysia-election-data-scraping/README.md

 ## About

-This repo is part of a collaborative project by Southeast Asia civic tech groups (including [Thibi](https://site.thibi.co/) and [Data-N](https://www.data-n.com/)) to provide open data and open sourced data visualisations for the Malaysian elections.
+This repo is part of a collaborative project by Southeast Asian civic tech groups (including [Thibi](https://site.thibi.co/) and [Data-N](https://www.data-n.com/)) to provide open data and open sourced data visualisations for the Malaysian elections.

 We plan to add data for the 2022 General Elections (GE15) as soon as possible after the official results are announced.